 Harleys were used over the years by our military, so you’ll find plenty of army bikes on display.

 These models from more than 100 years ago look like plain old bicycles, except they have engines.
 Imagine how much hipster cred you’d earn if you cruised through your hood on one of these!

-Folks who love shiny bright colors will take lots of enjoyment from the wall of gas tanks, which you may remember from an earlier photo teaser.
+Folks who love shiny bright colors will take lots of enjoyment from the wall of gas tanks.

 I couldn’t choose just one favorite, although I do like this black one with stripey colors.
 I’m guessing from its retro design that this one is from the ’70s.

 Another room features a large display of engines from Harleys over the years.

 The motor room includes interactive touchscreens where you can pick any Harley from over the years and hear how it sounds when it starts.
 People who enjoy the revving of motorcycle engines will go nuts here.

 As the years progressed, Harley-Davidson branched out into a number of different transportation products, including boats and golf carts.
 Who knew?
 They even created a snowmobile for winter adventurers.